Family Law Mediation Ireland

 In family mediation parties are seen both separately and together.
 The mediator may first meet parties separately to ensure both are happy to start mediation and feel safe working with the other party.
 After mediators will usually try to work with the parties together.

-How long does family mediation take?
+How long does family law mediation in Ireland take?

 Mediation sessions generally take place over a period of weeks or months, and address whatever agenda or list of issues the parties draw up together.
 If the mediator feels that little or no progress is being made over time, they will tell you and recommend alternatives.

 There may be an exchange of financial information but this is not a substitute for formal disclosure that will be required after the mediation before a legally binding agreement is executed.

 What happens at the end of family law mediation Ireland?